-Ever Passover I make family favorites and every year I also make new recipes that often become favorites.
+Finally all my food for Passover in one spot!
+Every Passover I make family favorites and every year I also make new recipes that often become favorites.
 Honey matzoh brittle is a new recipe!
-From chopped liver and matzoh ball soup to brisket and chicken and lots of desserts check out our family Passover favorites!
+From chopped liver and matzo ball soup to brisket and chicken and lots of desserts, check out all my food for Passover!

 I love cooking food for Passover.

 Maybe it’s the change in seasons or just the fact that everyone may be coming home…whatever the case, I love the sense of peace and order when getting ready for Passover.

 This year I tried a quick new snack that reminds me a lot of honey covered granola, only better.

 No oats-only matzo farfel-which is really just a fancy name for crumbled matzoh.
 Feel free to crumble your own matzoh or if you don’t celebrate Passover and have no boxes of matzo on hand, crumbled saltines would most likely taste great, too.

 Now that I’ve made this I see a myriad of possibilities for this matzo granola snack.